Richmond Waldorf School DEIJ Statement

 DEI Committee Purpose

-The DEI Committee will facilitate collaborative and effective efforts among the school’s decision-making bodies (Board of Trustees, Faculty College, and Parents Association) and administration to pursue its strategic goals of diversity, equity and inclusion.
+The DEIJ Committee will facilitate collaborative and effective efforts among the school’s decision-making bodies (Board of Trustees, Faculty College, and Parents Association) and administration to pursue its strategic goals of diversity, equity and inclusion.

 Current Committee Members